 Murray began his coaching career in 1976 when he became the head coach of the Rockland Nationals in the Canadian Junior Hockey League (CJHL).
-He moved to the Regina Pats, in the Western Hockey League (WHL), where he won the 1980 Memorial Cup.
+He moved to the Regina Pats in the Western Hockey League (WHL), winning the 1980 Memorial Cup.
 This earned him an American Hockey League (AHL) head coaching job with the Hershey Bears the following season.

 He was promoted to the NHL during the 1981-82 season when he was named the head coach of the Washington Capitals.
-He won the 1984 Jack Adams Award, for being voted as the best coach in the league, and remained behind their bench until 1990.
-He coached 1,239 games in the NHL with the Capitals, Detroit Red Wings, Florida Panthers, Mighty Ducks of Anaheim and the Ottawa Senators, who he took to the 2007 Stanley Cup Final.
+He won the 1984 Jack Adams Award for being voted the best coach in the league and remained behind their bench until 1990.
+He coached 1,239 games in the NHL with the Capitals, Detroit Red Wings, Florida Panthers, Mighty Ducks of Anaheim, and the Ottawa Senators, who he took to the 2007 Stanley Cup Final.